Seeing the Big Picture: 3 Ways to Begin Tackling Your Weight Loss Goals

 Sometimes goals go hand in hand.

 Some goals seem to make sense together— like eating healthy and being physically active.
 And sometimes goals that didn't seem like they fit together actually do.
 For example, new research shows that exercising while you're trying to quit smoking may make quitting smoking a little easier.
-Think about ways your weight loss goals and how they might work with other goals in your life.
+Think about your weight loss goals and how they might work with other goals in your life.
 This is an important part of staying motivated, especially when you feel like you’re in a slump with your progress.

 Sometimes goals collide.